Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

-We can see that when the value of $N$ is small, the average distance $\overline{d_{x}}$ is large and the value of the \textit{GPF\textsubscript{FAE}} metric is small.
-And as the value of $N$ increases, the average distance $\overline{d_{x}}$ between the selected similar sample pairs steadily decreases, while the value of the \textit{GPF\textsubscript{FAE}} indicator increases steadily until it stabilizes at about $N=1200$.
+We can see that when the value of $N$ is small, the average distance $\overline{d_{\textit{\textbf{x}}}}$ is large and the value of the \textit{GPF\textsubscript{FAE}} metric is small.
+And as the value of $N$ increases, the average distance $\overline{d_{\textit{\textbf{x}}}}$ between the selected similar data point pairs steadily decreases, while the value of the \textit{GPF\textsubscript{FAE}} indicator increases steadily until it stabilizes at about $N=1200$.
 However, this value may vary with different datasets and dimensions.
-But in general, when the size of the dataset is small, the evaluation results may not be accurate enough due to the difficulty of obtaining similar samples.
-Therefore, to ensure reliable assessment results, it is recommended to select similar samples from at least 1000 samples, thus ensuring sufficient similarity between the selected sample pairs.
-In the future, better selection methods or generating similar samples with different values of the sensitive attribute by methods such as adversarial learning can be considered, or alternative methods that do not rely on similar samples can be explored to overcome this limitation.
+In general, when the size of the dataset is small, the evaluation results may not be accurate enough due to the difficulty of obtaining similar data points.
+Therefore, to ensure reliable assessment results, it is recommended to select similar data points from at least 1000 data points, thus ensuring sufficient similarity between the selected data point pairs.